 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
 To see other pages, use the menu on the side of your screen.

-- New surgical methods that save tissue or prevent scarring are being tested in clinical trials.
-A skin-sparing mastectomy may result in less scarring than traditional surgery.
+Surgery.
+New surgical methods that save tissue or prevent scarring are being tested in clinical trials.

-- Improved radiation therapy, to lower the risk of side effects
+Radiation therapy.
+Improved ways to give radiation therapy are being studied as a way to lower the risk of side effects.

-If you would like additional information about the latest areas of research regarding metaplastic breast cancer cancer, explore these related items:
+If you would like additional information about the latest areas of research regarding breast cancer, explore these related items:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.